smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 This is all about the simple rules of contact, and the drastic temperature difference between hot milky smoke and frozen water.

-When hot smoke passes through the neck of a bong, it comes in contact with that loaded ice stack; a last-second interaction battle between hot and cold leaves you with much cooler hits.
+When hot smoke passes through the neck of a bong, it comes in contact with that loaded ice stack; a last-second battle between hot and cold leaves you with much cooler hits.

 This interaction decreases the temperature of smoke because of the freezing conditions inside the chamber.